ecortez91/DonationsWebApp-Symfony/README.md

 ### Conclusion

 This is a great project for anyone looking to learn the MVC design pattern or for someone that wants to get familiar with Symfony, strong PHP knowledge is a MUST!
-Let's remember that this was done in less than 48 hours, I'm pretty happy with the results.
+Let's remember that this was done in less than 2 days, I'm pretty happy with the results.
 Had a lot of fun for sure!

 ********************************